 Rickets or rachitis is a disease of infancy and characterized clinically chiefly by softened and deformed bones.

 Most of the vitamin D is provided by the sunlight.
 The frequency of rickets has been increasing internationally.
 Possible reasons include

 - Children spend more time indoors instead of playing outdoors

 - Much lower calcium and higher phytate dietary intakes

 - Increased movement of darker skinned individuals to more temperate climates.
-Darker skin requires higher exposure to sun to build same amount of vitamin D
+Darker skin requires higher exposure to the sun to build the same amount of vitamin D

 Causes and Types of Rickets

 Nutritional deficiency of vitamin D from sunlight, diet, or both, is the most common cause of rickets.
 However, genetic or acquired disorders of the gut, liver, kidney, and metabolism can present with rickets.
 In rare cases, abnormalities that mainly affect phosphate metabolism or bone-tissue mineralization might be the cause.

 Vitamin D Deficient Rickets

 - Nutritional deficiency of vitamin D